mt-support/tribe-ext-events-control/readme.txt

 = [1.4.0] TBD =

-* Fix - Modify the location schema to always include a url when using VirtualLocation and add a filter `tribe_events_single_event_online_status` to be able to change any event as an online event.
+* Fix - Modify the location schema to always include a url when using VirtualLocation and add a filter `tribe_events_single_event_online_status` to be able to set any event as an online event.
 [EXT-164]
 * Tweak - Text changes to the Event Status Metabox UI [EXT-167]

 = [1.3.0] 2020-04-18 =